SupportTools/rancher-projects/README.md

 # rancher-projects
-A tool for managing and looking up Rancher projects for use in automation.
+The goal of this project is to provide a tool for creating projects and namespaces in Rancher then assigns a namespace to a project.

 ## Installation
 ```bash